hrishikeshatole/yolov8_attendance_system/README.md

-# Attendance System using YOLOv8 Object Detection Model
+# Attendance System using YOLOv8 Custom Object Detection Model

 This program uses a custom trained YOLOv8 object detection model to detect faces of individuals from a video feed and mark their attendance.
 The attendance is saved in a text file with the date and time stamp.
 Cropped images of the individuals with their name, present status and timestamp are also saved for record-keeping purposes.